PlayStation VR: Games and content

 In March 2016, Sony said there were 230 developers actively working on content for PlayStation VR, with 50 titles available by the end of the year.

 Existing, non-VR games can be played within PlayStation VR via "Cinematic Mode", which renders the content on a simulated projection screen in a 3D space.
 The mode has three screen size options, ranging up to 226 inches (18.8 ft) in virtual size.
 PlayStation VR also supports the display of 360-degree photos and video.
 Other features, such as Share Play and Live from PlayStation, are also compatible within the headset.
 It can also be used to watch 3D movies on Blu-ray 3D.

 Use with PlayStation 5

 The PlayStation VR is compatible with the PlayStation 5 via backward compatibility using a USB to PlayStation Camera adapter that was shipped for free by Sony to anyone who has previously purchased the PS VR.
 This option was available until November 26, 2024, and currently the adapter can only be found by third-party vendors.
 There are currently no PlayStation 5 games announced that support it; if a PS VR supported game also has a PlayStation 5 version available, the PlayStation 4 version has to be installed instead via backward compatibility to be able to play in virtual reality.
+The PlayStation 5 HD Camera is not compatible with PlayStation VR, thus the PlayStation Camera from PlayStation 4 needs to be used.

+Both the regular PlayStation Move Motion Controller and the VR Aim Controller are supported in PlayStation 5.
+Some games, for instance Astro Bot Rescue Mission, require a DualShock 4 to be used as a controller instead of the PS5 standard DualSense controller, due to the usage of its light bar.